 April 21 In Providence County Superior Court was to be the setting for Rudd v.
 Davol.
 [PC-2018-0482].
 But instead of facing the jury, Davol agreed to settle the case.
 The amount is unknown.

 Jonathan Orent of Motley Rice only verified to Mesh News Desk that the case settled prior to trial.

 Timothy Rudd and his wife, Lori had waited for their day in court for more than a year as court closures over Covid-19 delayed and denied justice.

 The Rudds filed their products liability case in 2018.
 Mr. Rudd had been implanted with Ventralex six years earlier to repair an umbilical hernia.
 He claims he was not informed of the risks associated with the polypropylene (PP) mesh implant.

 Tim and Lori live in Rhode Island, where Bard is also headquartered (incorporated in Delaware).
 Davol Inc. is a wholly owned subsidiary of Bard, which supplies Davol with the materials used in making the Ventralex patch.

 Ventralex is still on the market as is the Ventralex ST Hernia Patch.

-The Plaintiff alleges negligence, strict product liability, negligent infliction of emotional distress, intentional infliction of emotional distress, breach of implied warranty, failure to warn, fraud, loss of consortium, and punitive damages.
+The Plaintiff alleged negligence, strict product liability, negligent infliction of emotional distress, intentional infliction of emotional distress, breach of implied warranty, failure to warn, fraud, loss of consortium, and punitive damages.

-Ventralex is made of the polymer polypropylene, as most hernia meshes are, however it is multi-layered.
+Ventralex is made of the same polymer, polypropylene, that make up most surgical mesh, however Ventralex is multi-layered.